saros-project/saros/docs/documentation/getting-started.md

 ---

 Here you will find a guide **on how to set up Saros**.
-If you still need to installed Saros look into our [installation](installation.md) guide.
+If you still need to install Saros, you can have a look at our [installation](installation.md) guide.

 After that you might want to find out **what Saros can do**: Here is the